Updated July 2021

 If there’s one feature that our users have been clamouring for, it’s segmentation.

-And today we’re thrilled to announce that phase one of our segmentation feature has been rolled out.
-You can now begin to create segments using custom fields and manage your contacts in a meaningful way.
+And it’s now available – you can create segments using custom fields and campaign activity to manage your contacts in a more meaningful way.

 But before you do, read on for more information on how it all works and our tips on how to get the most out of it.